PCOS (Polycystic Ovary Syndrome): Symptoms, Causes & Treatments

 PCOS is medically not curable.
 There are certain treatment options to control the PCOS through medication and hormone supplements.
 Some lifestyle changes can also have positive impact on PCOS.
 Some of the recommendations for PCOS including treatments are:

-Healthy diet: A good diet can contain weight gain and regulate blood sugar levels.
+A good diet can contain weight gain and regulate blood sugar levels.
 Researchers have found that eating a good healthy breakfast with around 600 to 800 calories is good for PCOS patients.
 This should be followed by a healthy lunch with half the number of calories and ¼ the calories for dinner.
 The diet should include plenty of fresh fruit and vegetables.

-Exercise: Exercising helps in a number of different ways.
+Exercising helps in a number of different ways.
 It boosts the metabolism and helps the person to lose weight as well as prevents them from gaining excess weight from the food they eat by helping to burn the calories before they can turn into fat and settle.
 Exercise also helps to improve blood circulation which promotes health and has a positive effect on the reproductive organs such as uterus and ovaries.

-Birth control pills: these have been known to be helpful for treating acne and regulating the menstrual cycle.
+These have been known to be helpful for treating acne and regulating the menstrual cycle.
 It also helps to contain the excess amount of androgens in the body.
 Birth control pills are recommended in cases when the woman does not want to become pregnant but needs the PCOS symptoms to be contained.

-Medication: There are some anti-androgen medicines that can help to reduce the level of androgen in the body.
+There are some anti-androgen medicines that can help to reduce the level of androgen in the body.
 This will help to reduce some of the symptoms like excessive hair growth, and acne problem.
 Medicines for diabetes can help to regulate the high sugar levels in the blood.

-Surgery: This is used in some cases as a temporary solution to boost ovulation.
+This is used in some cases as a temporary solution to boost ovulation.
 Small amounts of electric current are sent into the ovary through small holes that have been drilled in it.
 This electric current destroys that area of the ovary.
 This is done in an attempt to curtail the production of the male hormone.
 Surgery to remove cysts is also performed sometimes in cases where the woman is suffering for pain and discomfort due to the ovarian cysts.

 Sarita was diagnosed with polycystic ovary syndrome and suffered from irregular periods.
 She was ill treated by her in-laws and labelled as barren.
 She was not able to hold her head up at family gatherings and always looked for a corner to stay out of sight.
 She could feel the other family members looking at her with disdain and discussing how she was cursed from God.